 Arts & Culture

 The Nelson Tasman region is steeped in Maori history and a pivotal place for European occupation in New Zealand.
 The region is the undisputed creative arts centre of New Zealand.
-This is where the World of WearableArt (WOW) event was born and the internationally acclaimed Hoglund Art Glass studio has been in operation for thirty years.
+The home of New Zealand's three oldest cultural centres - Nelson School of Music, Theatre Royal and the Suter Gallery - this is where the World of WearableArt (WOW) event was born and the internationally acclaimed Hoglund Art Glass studio has been in operation for thirty years.

 The Nelson Tasman region is home to a host of unique cultural experiences.
 European occupation goes back to the 14th century.
 There are eight indigenous iwi of Te Tau Ihu (across the Top of the South island covering the Nelson Tasman & Marlborough region): Ngati Apa ki te Ra To, Rangitane, Ngati Tama, Te Atiawa, Ngati Koata, Ngati Kuia, Ngati Toa and Ngati Rarua.